{{flagHref}}

 ~180–200 HV

-The manufacture of Ta‐W alloys involves several precise metallurgical processes designed to ensure uniform composition, high purity and consistent mechanical properties.
+The production of tantalum-tungsten (Ta-W) alloys involves a series of precise metallurgical processes designed to ensure uniform composition, high purity, and excellent mechanical performance.
+The typical manufacturing steps include:

 1. Powder Mixing